January 13, 2025

 If disputes arise during an audit, businesses can appeal through these steps:

-eCommerce businesses in Mesa must navigate unique tax rules, including calculating rates based on buyer locations and managing nexus obligations.
+E-commerce businesses in Mesa must navigate unique tax rules, including calculating rates based on buyer locations and managing nexus obligations.
 Compliance ensures businesses avoid penalties while maintaining smooth operations.

 Requirement | Details |